stijn-dejongh/lovecraft_public_domain/raw_converts/cb.md

   George Campbell wrinkled his brows and bent closer above the little enigma in his hands, puzzling helplessly.
 How could such a thing as this have imbedded in pure rock crystal?
 Remotely a memory floated through his mind of ancient legends that called quartz crystals ice which had frozen too hard to melt again.
-Ice&mdash;and wedge-shaped cuneiforms&mdash;yes, didn&rsquo;t that sort of writing originate among the Sumerians who came down from the north in history&rsquo;s remotest beginnings to settle in the primitive Mesopotamian valley?
+Ice--and wedge-shaped cuneiforms--yes, didn't that sort of writing originate among the Sumerians who came down from the north in history's remotest beginnings to settle in the primitive Mesopotamian valley?
 Then hard sense regained control and he laughed.
-Quartz, of course, was formed in the earliest of earth&rsquo;s geological periods, when there was nothing anywhere but heat and heaving rock.
+Quartz, of course, was formed in the earliest of earth's geological periods, when there was nothing anywhere but heat and heaving rock.
 Ice had not come for tens of millions of years after this thing must have been formed.

-  And yet&mdash;that writing.
+  And yet--that writing.
 Man-made, surely, although its characters were unfamiliar save in their faint hinting at cuneiform shapes.
 Or could there, in a Paleozoic world, have been things with a written language who might have graven these cryptic wedges upon the quartz-enveloped disc he held?
-Or&mdash;might a thing like this have fallen meteor-like out of space into the unformed rock of a still molten world?
-Could it&mdash;
+Or--might a thing like this have fallen meteor-like out of space into the unformed rock of a still molten world?
+Could it--

   Then he caught himself up sharply and felt his ears going hot at the luridness of his own imagination.
 The silence and the solitude and the queer thing in his hands were conspiring